thebadge/thebadge-contracts/README.md

 ```bash
 yarn
 ```

-2. Pre-fund the executor account derived from the mnemonic with some Native Token to cover the deployment of an ERC4337 module and the pre-fund of the Safe for the test operation.

 ### Deployments

 A collection of the different contract deployments and their addresses can be found in the [TheBadge deployments](./deployments.md) file.